GLoewe/T3Stack_Quickstart/README.md

 Now the application has functioning auth and every component is protected against non-authorized access.

 ## Routing
-To create another page and manage the routing, you simply have to create a new folder in the pages directory with the name that the route should have.
+Adding a new page and manage its routing is simple.
+Begin by creating a new directory within the 'pages' directory, naming it after the desired route.

-e.g. we create a user/profile page and want to access it like this: ....com/user/[userId]
+Let's say we want to create a 'user/profile' page accessible through www.example.com/user/[userId].
+In this case, we create a 'user' directory within the 'pages' directory.
+Within this 'user' directory, create a file named [id].tsx which contains the code for the 'user/profile' page.

+For instance, if the userid is "mustermann" accessing www.example.com/user/mustermann directs users to the corresponding user/profile page

 ## Learn More
 To learn more about the [T3 Stack](https://create.t3.gg/), take a look at the following resources: